The Christmas Heart

 The Christmas Heart is a 2012 Hallmark Channel Christmas film directed by Gary Yates.
-The movie first released on the Hallmark Channel on December 2, 2012 and stars Teri Polo, Paul Essiembre, and Ty Wood.
+The film was first released on the Hallmark Channel on December 2, 2012 and stars Teri Polo, Paul Essiembre, and Ty Wood.
 The film's premise follows a group of neighbors that come together to help provide emotional support for a teenage boy that needs a heart transplant.

 Plot

-The neighbors along Arthur Avenue in Cleveland have a forty-year tradition of lining their quaint street with Christmas luminaria.
-However, one year the tradition is placed on hold out of respect for the Normans (Ann and Mike), whose son Matt is seriously ill and in need of a heart transplant.
+The neighbors along Arthur Avenue in Cleveland have a forty-year tradition of lining their quaint street with Christmas luminaria, but one year the tradition is placed on hold out of respect for the Normans (Ann and Mike), whose son Matt is seriously ill and in need of a heart transplant.
 The situation causes their younger son, Tommy, to emotionally withdraw.

 In Detroit, a man expecting his first child suddenly dies.
-His heart is found to be a match for Matt; however, a lack of transportation threatens to keep it from getting to Cleveland.
+His heart is found to be a match for Matt, but a lack of transportation threatens to keep it from getting to Cleveland.
 Finally, a small plane is found (a two-seater which must now carry three people: the pilot, a nurse carrying the heart, and a surgeon dressed as Santa), but is unable to land due to a blizzard arriving in Cleveland.
 Meanwhile, the donor's girlfriend goes into labor back in Detroit.

 Tommy refuses to believe that Matt is going to die, and decides he's going to light the luminaria (with the help of Bob, a neighbor known along the street as somewhat pessimistic).
 Between them all the luminaria are lit, which provides a surprise – the small plane sees the lit street and manages to land the plane on it (at that same time the donor's girlfriend gives birth), eventually getting the heart to the Cleveland Clinic and transplanted into Matt.